Treatment

 2) Chemotherapy Treatment for Mesothelioma

-Sometimes called ‘chemo’, chemotherapy involves the utilization of anti-cancer medications injected or orally received into the body.
-There are many ways a doctor can choose to administer the drugs to a patient, depending on the location and progression of the tumors.
-The most common ways are intravenous, which involve the doctor injecting the medications through a vein.
+Sometimes called ‘chemo,’ chemotherapy involves the utilization of anti-cancer medications injected or orally into the body.
+Depending on the location and progression of the tumors, a doctor can choose to administer the drugs to a patient in many ways.
+The most common way is intravenous, which involves the doctor injecting the medications through a vein.

-A nurse following doctors orders will administer chemotherapy medication through the vein to a specific area (regional chemotherapy) or throughout the entire body (systemic chemotherapy).
+A nurse, following the doctors’ orders, will administer chemotherapy medication through the vein to a specific area (regional chemotherapy) or throughout the entire body (systemic chemotherapy).
 Medications are commonly administered together before or after surgery.
-Newer targeted methods are being developed that aim to reduce chemotherapy side-effects by directing the anti-cancer drugs to specific regions, but they’re currently being tested in clinical trials.
+Newer targeted methods are being developed that aim to reduce chemotherapy side effects by directing the anti-cancer drugs to specific regions, but they’re currently being tested in clinical trials.

 3) Radiation Therapy for Mesothelioma

-Doctors can use high-energy x-rays to attack tumors deep within the body.
-There are two primary types of radiation treatment, called external beam radiation therapy (EBRT) and brachytherapy.
-Brachytherapy is a type of radiation therapy where a sealed radiation source is placed inside or next to an affected area requiring treatment.
+Doctors can use high-energy X-rays to attack tumors deep within the body.
+There are two primary types of radiation treatment external beam radiation therapy (EBRT) and brachytherapy.
+Brachytherapy is a type of radiation therapy in which a sealed radiation source is placed inside or next to an affected area requiring treatment.

-There are also several subtypes that differ based on how the doctor chooses to administer the radiation beams and what types of beams used.
-It can be challenging to focus the beams on mesothelioma tumors because of how tumors tend to grow and spread, so this mode of treatment is generally used after surgery or chemotherapy to try and kill the remaining cells.
+There are also several subtypes that differ based on how the doctor administers the radiation beams and what types of beams are used.
+It can be challenging to focus the beams on mesothelioma tumors because they tend to grow and spread, so this mode of treatment is generally used after surgery or chemotherapy to try to kill the remaining cells.

-These treatments are much newer than the previous 3 modes of therapy for malignant mesothelioma, but due to success in clinical trials, have become more common in current patient treatment plans.
-Still not tested enough to be considered primary, targeted therapies will soon be considered a standard anti-cancer therapy due to the lack of adverse reactions from medications since they can be focused on a specific area.
-Immunotherapy is the most common type of targeted treatment doctors choose to utilize in cancer patients today.
+These treatments are much newer than the previous 3 modes of therapy for malignant mesothelioma.
+Still, due to success in clinical trials, they have become more common in current patient treatment plans.
+Still not tested enough to be considered primary, targeted therapies will soon be considered standard anti-cancer therapy due to the lack of adverse reactions from medications since they can be focused on a specific area.
+Immunotherapy is the most common type of targeted treatment doctors use in cancer patients today.

 Preparing for Mesothelioma Treatment